- Academic Affairs

 The UMB CURE Scholars Program accepts 25-30 sixth-grade scholar applicants from three West Baltimore public schools.
 The 25-30 scholars are mentored as they navigate through middle school, high school, and college.
-As a true pipeline, without any leaks, the program is designed to offer selected scholars a 5:1 mentor to scholar ratio with an after-school component, Saturday tutoring component, and six-week Summer Enrichment component.
+As a true pipeline, without any leaks, the program is designed to offer selected scholars a 5:1 mentor to scholar ratio with an after-school component, Saturday tutoring component, and a summer enrichment component.

 Who are the partnership schools?

 - Green Street Academy

 After visiting all of the eligible schools in West Baltimore with a sixth-grade class, and after speaking with school leaders, the three schools were selected based on:

 - Sustained leadership capacity.

 - Demonstration of commitment to the UMB CURE Scholars Program’s mission, vision, and goals.